Khovanov homotopy type, Burnside category, and products: Cubical flow categories

 For any $x,y\in\Ob(\FlowCat)$, let $u$ and $v$ denote $\Funky(x)$ and $\Funky(y)$, respectively, and let $\pi^R_{u,v}$ and $\pi^M_{u,v}$ denote the projections of $\Biggl[\displaystyle\prod_{i=|v|}^{|u|-1}(-R,R)^{d_i}\Biggr]\times\Moduli_{\CubeFlowCat{n}}(u,v)$ onto the two factors.
 Given sufficiently small $\ep>0$, extend the embedding $\iota_{x,y}$ to a map

 The definition of $\ol\iota$ ensures that the analogue of the diagram from Condition~(\ref{item:neat-embed-commute}) still commutes.
-For $\ep$ sufficiently small, the extension of the map from Condition~(\ref{item:induced-coprod-map}) is still an embedding; we make this a requirement on $\epsilon$. \begin{convention} When talking about extensions $\ol{\iota}_{x,y}$ of cubical neat embeddings, we will always assume that $\epsilon$ is chosen to be small in the sense that the induced map
+By condition~\ref{item:trivial-covering}, $\iota(\Moduli_{\FlowCat}(x,y)$ is transverse to the fibers $\left[\prod_{i=|v|}^{|u|-1}(-R,R)^{d_i}\right]\times\{\gamma\}$.
+So, for $\ep$ sufficiently small, the extension of the map from Condition~(\ref{item:induced-coprod-map}) is still an embedding.
+We make this a requirement on $\epsilon$: \begin{convention} When talking about extensions $\ol{\iota}_{x,y}$ of cubical neat embeddings, we will always assume that $\epsilon$ is chosen to be small in the sense that the induced map

 is an embedding. \end{convention}

 \begin{remark} In~\cite{RS-khovanov}, we used a framing of the normal bundles, rather than the kind of explicit extension above, to trivialize tubular neighborhoods.
 When identifying the cubical realization with the Cohen-Jones-Segal realization (see \Section{cubical-CJS-same}), we will need an isotopy between these two trivializations.